doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 3 1882  0.09 -0.14 -.10 -.62  -.40 -1.05 -.74 -.14 -.10 -.35 -.42  -.70 -.39
 ```
 <p align="justify">
 If only we could reshape our table ...
-But we can ;) Before we go to the super-complicated RESHAPE function, let's think about what we wanna achieve and check how the function works. (psst, you can check reshape function help page, just run this command: `?reshape`) There is also an article created by r-bloggers about reshape and it's worth checking: [https://www.r-bloggers.com/the-reshape-function/](https://www.r-bloggers.com/the-reshape-function/).
-And last but not least, little picture that helps to understand what is going to happen:
+But we can ;) Before we go to the super-complicated RESHAPE function, let's think about what we wanna achieve and check how the function works. (psst, you can check reshape function help page, just run this command: `?reshape`) There is also an article created by r-bloggers about reshape and it's worth checking: </p> [https://www.r-bloggers.com/the-reshape-function/] (https://www.r-bloggers.com/the-reshape-function/). </p>And last but not least, little picture that helps to understand what is going to happen:
 </p>
 ![graph_points](/images/transposition.png)
 First, we can remove the J.D column, it is no longer useful.